-The planning and operation of (integrated) plants for iron and steel production require significant human resources.
-Thus, the availability of qualified staff is a precondition to pushing forward the development of decarbonisation technologies, including the necessary technical development of new techniques.
-It must be considered that, in the first phase, the development and operation of new technologies need more manpower than usual commercial processes.
-Additional manpower is necessary when the new technology is installed in addition to the existing ones.
+As in any large-scale production process, the planning and operation of (integrated) plants for iron and steel production require significant human resources.
+Thus, the availability of qualified staff is a precondition to pushing forward the development of decarbonisation technologies, including the necessary technical development of new technologies.
+In the first phase, the development and operation of new technologies need more personnel than usual commercial processes.
+Additional personnel is necessary when the new technology is installed in addition to the existing ones.
 Challenges arise with regard to the long-term perspective for the workforce, however.